 Misses 6-20 (Hapi & Haori); Men's 34-44 (Hapi).

 Our Haori pattern is a thigh-length lined jacket which is sized for women.
 It has a straight front opening and a finished neckband which extends to the hem.
-The deep elbow-length curves sleeves are open next to the body the front and back are cut with no shoulder seam; there is a narrow side panel below the underarm opening.
+Deep elbow-length curved sleeves are open next to the body.
+The front and back are cut with no shoulder seam; there is a narrow side panel below the underarm opening.

 The Hapi is a shopcoat traditionally worn by storekeepers, craftsmen, and firemen over western-style clothing.
 It is sized for both men and women.
 Simple rectangles form the body, sleeves, neckband, and shoulder reinforcement for this unlined, fingertip-length garment.